jmoz/realtime_trading_concept/README.md

 TS uses a continuous aggregate to create bucketed candles, 1m, 1h etc.

-We have a scheduled service using APScheduler which runs hourly that fetches the aggregated candles from TS and then we would implement our algorithm and api calls after.
+We have a scheduled service using APScheduler which runs hourly that fetches the aggregated candles (1 hour of 1m candles) from TS and then we would implement our algorithm and api calls after.

 # Usage